-Besides vision, vitamin A is necessary for good immune function, reproduction, and the normal functioning of the heart, lungs, kidneys, and other organs.
+In addition, vitamin A is necessary for the immune function, reproduction, and the normal functioning of the heart, lungs, kidneys, and other organs.

 What’s the recommended daily intake?

 It’s a bit tricky to set a recommended daily intake for vitamin A, as it’s absorbed at different rates, depending on the dietary source.
 Whatever the source, the body converts all dietary forms of vitamin A into retinol.